-Located at 51 Formby Road, Devonport the Antique Emporium is opposite the Spirit of Tasmania ferry terminal on the Mersey River.
+Located at 51 Formby Road in Devonport the Antique Emporium is opposite the Spirit of Tasmania ferry terminal on Mersey River.
 It’s also close to the shopping mall and the tourist information centre, and they’re all accessible from the city’s central accommodation options.
-The business is open seven days.
+At the time of writing, the business was open seven days.

 To qualify as amazing, you have to provide something out of the ordinary.
-The Antique Emporium has lots of unusual items; but the indoor, two-tiered pirate ship tops the list.
+The Antique Emporium does have lots of unusual items.
+The indoor, two-tiered pirate ship tops the list.
 With life-size pirate models (including Captain Jack Sparrow, no less!) and smoking cannons, the pirate ship is both amusing and unique.

-I love to forage in interesting shops, hoping to find a special treasure or a bargain or two.
-But it would be fair to say that my children don’t exactly appreciate the art of browsing.
-But… during this antique shopping expedition, they were the ones getting excited at every turn.
+I love to forage through interesting shops, hoping to find a special treasure or bargain or two.
+It would be fair to say though, my children don’t exactly appreciate the art of browsing.
+But during this antique shopping expedition, they were the ones getting excited at every turn.
 Awesome!

 Not that I endorse bribery or anything, but kids will do almost anything if you promise a bag of lollies.
 Even walk quietly and calmly around an antique shop, looking at china plates and fancy teapots and porcelain dolls.